A new exact rotating spacetime in vacuum: The Kerr--Levi-Civita Spacetime: Construction of the Kerr--Levi-Civita spacetime

 that provides the twisted potential $\chi$.
-It is worth mentioning that all vector quantities are defined over a flat space with cylindrical coordinates $\{\rho, z, \phi\}$.
+It is worth mentioning that the Laplacian and the gradient are defined with respect to the flat 3-metric in cylindrical coordinates $\{\rho, z, \phi\}$.

 The main advantage of this sophisticated formulation of Einstein's equations lies in the revelation of a set of otherwise hidden Lie point symmetries intrinsic to the Ernst equations \cite{Kramer}.
-Relevant to our construction is the discrete inversion transformation, obtained through the composition of a Weyl rescaling, a gravitational gauge transformation, and an Ehlers transformation \cite{Ehlers:1959aug} in the limit where the Ehlers parameter is taken to infinity \cite{Stephani:2003tm}.
+Relevant to our construction is the inversion transformation, a discrete symmetry transformation in potential space, obtained via the composition of a duality-rescaling transformation, a gravitational gauge transformation, and an Ehlers transformation~\cite{Ehlers:1959aug} (see Sec.~\ref{secIV} for the details).\footnote{In~\cite{Stephani:2003tm}, the authors present inversion as a composition of the above transformations in the limit $j\to 0$.
+In Sec.~\ref{secIV}, we make it clear why taking the limit is a redundant action.}